 Principles of Photography

 This module will introduce you to historical and contemporary concepts within a number of photographic genres.
 The module is designed to establish basic workshop skills that are specifically the building blocks for future modules.
-It is structured to you with an appropriate level of digital techniques that both support the module and are transferable.
+This module is structured to you with an appropriate level of digital techniques that both support the module and are transferable.
 The module will result in a body of work that is the outcome of a set project and one day briefs.

 Practice of Photography

-This module builds on the Principles module and is designed to further develop the necessary technical, conceptual and creative skills.
+This module builds on the Principles of Photography module and is designed to further develop the necessary technical, conceptual and creative skills.
 Research methods will be explored through workshops that directly link with practical experimentation.
 The module is designed to establish intermediate workshop skills and to equip you with an appropriate level of creative lighting and post-production skills, necessary to competently complete the module.

 Building on the key principles articulated in the three modules in your first semester, this complementary, contextual studies module will explore seminal design movements and practitioners of the twentieth and twenty-first centuries.
 It will provide you with a broad contextual framework that will underpin your design practice, both at university and in the future.